This post may contain affiliate links. Please read our disclosure policy.

 • Preheat a cast iron on high for 2 minutes.

-• Pat dry your steak and sear for 3 min per side for medium rare, depending on thickness.
+• Pat dry your steak and sear for 3 minutes per side for medium-rare, depending on thickness.
 Then, let it rest.

-• Lastly, slice steak, serve with bearnaise, chives, black pepper and the fries.
+• Lastly, slice your gorgeous steak, top with the béarnaise sauce, chives, black pepper and serve with the fries on the side.

 Nutrition